dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1705: Questioning the status quo is essential for justice.
+### T1705: Not blindly accepting injustice is important.

 |Support|
 |---|